lateplate/lateplate.github.io/_posts/2013-04-08-how-data-helped-me-lose-50-pounds.md

 ---
 layout: post
-title: How Data Helped Me Lose 50 Pounds
+title: How data helped me lose 50 pounds
 ---

 Last January I became the proud new papa of twin boys.
 But I was also pushing 182 pounds, a 26.9 BMI, and 25% body fat.
 It was time to make some changes.

 I had lost weight before, but my motivation this time was very different.
 This was about getting and _staying_ healthy for the sake of my new family.